 What do you think will be the MOST important learning challenges for your students?

-(Select ??)
-Socio/emotional / language – reading / language – writing / mathematics/ science subjects / taking examinations
+( PLEASE RANK WITH 1 AS MOST IMPORTANT) Socio/emotional / language – reading / language – writing / mathematics/ science subjects / taking examinations

 Guidance and support from Government

 Have you received any written guidelines regarding school opening from the government?